Target Corporation: Corporate identity

-Target's logo mimics the bullseye used by marksmen.

 Differentiation from competitors

-Target is notable for its focus on upscale, trend-forward merchandise at lower costs.
+Target claims to offer upscale products at below average costs.
 Douglas J. Dayton, one of the Dayton brothers, explained John Geisse's concept:

 "We will offer high-quality merchandise at low margins because we are cutting expenses.
 We would much rather do this than trumpet dramatic price cuts on cheap merchandise."

-As a result, Target stores tend to attract younger customers than Walmart, among other competitors.
+Target stores tend to market their products to younger customers than Walmart, among other competitors.
 The median Target shopper is 40, the youngest of all major discount retailers that Target competes directly against.
 The median household income of Target's customer base is roughly $64,000.
 Roughly 76% of Target customers are female, and more than 43% have children at home.
 About 80% have attended college and 57% have completed college.

-In October 2008, Target announced plans to fight the perception that their products are more expensive than those of other discount retailers.
-It added perishables to their inventory, cut back on discretionary items, and spent three-quarters of their marketing budget on advertising that emphasizes value and includes actual prices of items featured in ads.
+In October 2008, Target announced plans to fight the perception that its products are more expensive than those of other discount retailers.
+It added perishables to its inventory, cut back on discretionary items, and spent three-quarters of its marketing budget on advertising that emphasizes value and includes actual prices of items featured in ads.
 Target also planned to slow its expansion from about 100 stores a year down to 70 stores a year.

-Target stores are designed to be more attractive than large big-box stores by having wider aisles, drop ceilings, a more attractive presentation of merchandise, and generally cleaner fixtures.
-Special attention is given to the design of the store environment: graphics reinforce its advertising imagery, while shelves are dressed with contemporary signage, backdrops, and liners, often printed on inexpensive material such as paper, corrugated and foam boards.
+Target stores are designed to compete against large big-box stores by having wider aisles, drop ceilings, and its own unique presentation of merchandise.
+Graphics around the store reinforce its advertising imagery, while shelves are dressed with contemporary signage, backdrops, and liners, often printed on inexpensive material such as paper, corrugated and foam boards.
 Some stores, particularly those in the vicinity of major airports, have a bullseye painted on the roof that can be seen from above: the stores in East Point, Georgia, near Hartsfield-Jackson Atlanta International Airport; Rosemont, Illinois, near O'Hare International Airport; Potomac Yard, Virginia, near Ronald Reagan Washington National Airport; College Point, New York (Queens), east of LaGuardia Airport; and Richfield, Minnesota, adjacent to Minneapolis–St. Paul International Airport are among such locations.
 The location in Inglewood, California, near Los Angeles International Airport and SoFi Stadium, has an LED bullseye logo on its roof, made out of solar panels.

 Target stores do not sell firearms.
-In the early 1990s, they ceased sales of toy guns that looked realistic and limited its toy gun selection to ones that were brightly colored and oddly shaped.
-In 2014, Target also "respectfully" asked their guests to leave any firearms at home when visiting the store.
+In the early 1990s, it ceased sales of toy guns that looked realistic and limited its toy gun selection to ones that were brightly colored and oddly shaped.
+In 2014, Target also "respectfully" asked its guests to leave any firearms at home when visiting the store.
 They do not sell tobacco products and have not sold cigarettes since 1996.

 Most Target stores do not play music, but may be changing that from 2017 with a rebranding process, adding music to the rebranded stores.